A man, wearing a blue button-up shirt and khaki pants, sits on a couch and stares at a document in his hands.

 Table of contents

-1. There are many reasons why your credit score could have dropped, including late payments and recent credit inquiries.
+1. There are a few reasons why your credit score could drop, including late payments and recent credit inquiries.

-2. You should regularly monitor your credit report to keep track of any changes that might be affecting your credit score.
+2. You should regularly monitor your credit report to keep track of any changes.

-3. Responsible credit management can help you get back on track if your credit score recently dropped.
+3. Good credit management can help you get back on track if your credit score recently lowered.

 Have you recently checked your credit and noticed your credit score dropped?
 If so, you may be wondering what happened.
-According to the Federal Trade Commission, your credit score is an important number that lenders use to determine whether to approve you for credit.
+Your credit score is an important number that lenders use to determine whether to approve you for credit.
 A drop in your credit score may have an impact on your ability to get credit in the future.
 Understanding what categories could be impacting your credit score is important in managing your financial future.

 Did you know?